 - a.
 Extensions to the Period of Performance can only be authorized in writing by the DHS Grants Officer. - b.
-The extension request shall be submitted to the DHS Grants Officer sixty (60) days prior to the expiration date of the performance period.
+The extension request shall be submitted to the DHS Grants Officer sixty (60) days prior to the expiration date of the performance period. - c.

-- c.
 Requests for time extensions to the Period of Performance will be considered, but will not be granted automatically, and must be supported by adequate justification in order to be processed.
 The justification is a written explanation of the reason(s) for the delay; an outline of remaining resources/funds available to support the extended Period of Performance; and a description of performance measures necessary to complete the project.
-Extension requests shall not be processed without up-to-date performance and financial status reports and adequate justification. - d.
-DHS has no obligation to provide additional resources/funding as a result of an extension.
+Extension requests shall not be processed without upto-date performance and financial status reports and adequate justification. - d.
+DHS has no obligation to provide additional resources/funding due to an extension.V

-C. EQUIPMENT
+D. EQUIPMENT

-- 1. Title to equipment acquired by the Recipient with Federal funds provided under this Award shall vest in the Recipient, subject to the conditions pertaining to equipment in the 2 CFR Part 200. - 2.
-Prior to the purchase of Equipment in the amount of \$5,000 or more per unit cost, the recipient must obtain the written approval from DHS. - 3.
-For equipment purchased with Award funds having a \$5,000 or more per unit cost, the Recipient shall submit an inventory that will include a description of the property; manufacturer model number, serial number or other identification number; the source of property; name on title; acquisition date; and cost of the unit; the address of use; operational condition of the property; and, disposition data, if applicable.
-This report will be due with the Final Progress Report ninety (90) days after the expiration of the Project Period, and shall be submitted via GrantSolutions using the help/Support guidance entitled, "Quicksheet: Add a Grant Note" guidance found here: https://www.grantsolutions.gov/support/granteeUsers.html
+Title to equipment acquired by the Recipient with Federal funds provided under this Award shall vest in the Recipient, subject to the conditions pertaining to equipment in the 2 CFR Part 200.

+2. Prior to the purchase of Equipment in the amount of \$5,000 or more per unit cost, the recipient must obtain the written approval from DHS.

+3. For equipment purchased with Award funds having a \$5,000 or more per unit cost, the Recipient shall submit an inventory that will include a description of the property; manufacturer model number, serial number or other identification number; the source of property; name on title; acquisition date; and cost of the unit; the address of use; operational condition of the property; and, disposition data, if applicable.
+This report will be due with the Final Progress Report no later than (120) days after the expiration of the Project Period, and shall be submitted via Grant Solutions using the guidance found here: Grant Solutions Performance Progress Report.

-D. FINANCIAL REPORTS
+E. FINANCIAL REPORTS

-- 1. Quarterly Federal Financial Reports The Recipient shall submit a Federal Financial Report (SF-425) into the GrantSolutions system no later than thirty (30) days after the end of the budget period end date.
-Reports are due on October 30, January 31, April, 30, July 31.
-The report shall be submitted electronically by selecting the GrantSolutions help/support guidance entitled, "Grantee Reporting Process: Federal Financial Report" found here: https://www.Grantsolutions.gov/support/granteeUsers.html - 2.
-Final Federal Financial Report the Recipient shall submit the final Federal Financial Report (SF-425) into the GrantSolutions system no later than 120 days after the end of the Project Period end date.
-The report shall be submitted electronically using the GrantSolutions help/support menu to access the submission guidance entitled, "Grantee Reporting Process: Federal Financial Report" found here: https://www.Grantsolutions.gov/support/granteeUsers.html - 3.
+- Quarterly Federal Financial Reports The Recipient shall submit a Federal Financial Report (SF-425) into the Grant Solutions system no later than thirty (30) days after the end of the budget period end date.
+Reports are due on January 30, April 30, July 30, and October 30.
+The report shall be submitted via Grant Solutions using the guidance found here: Grant Solutions Federal Financial Report - 2.
+Final Federal Financial Report The Recipient shall submit a Federal Financial Report (SF-425) into the Grant- Solutions system no later than 120 days after the end of the Project Period end date.
+The report shall be submitted via Grant Solutions using the guidance found here: Grant Solutions Federal Financial Report - 3.
 Quarterly Federal Financial Reports (Cash Transaction) the Recipient shall submit the Federal Financial Report (SF-425) Cash Transaction Report to the Department of Health and Human Services, Payment Management System.
 Quarterly Cash Transaction reports shall be submitted no later than 1/30, 4/30, 7/30, and 10/30.

-E. PAYMENT
+F. PAYMENT